ResMem: Learn what you can and memorize the rest: Discussion and future works

-\paragraph{Theoretical results.} While Theorem~\ref{thm:test-loss-ltm} shows that ResMem achieves asymptotically zero test risk, another viable strategy is to simply increase the capacity of $\mathcal{F}$.
-For example, one may set $\mathcal{F}$ to be a class of suitably wide and deep neural networks, and appeal to standard universal approximation results~\citep{Cybenko:1989}.
-However, this strategy of scaling the model size comes at the price of increased the training and inference cost.
-By contrast, ResMem involves augmenting the base predictor with a relatively simple $k$-nearest neighbor component.

-The theory considers the use of the \emph{exact} minimizer $\btheta_n$ of the empirical risk.
-For settings involving more complex predictors and losses, (e.g., non-convex neural network objectives), it may be infeasible to obtain this exact minimizer: rather, one obtains an \emph{approximate} minimizer via an iterative optimization procedure, such as SGD.
-One may augment the analysis to additionally consider the effect of \emph{optimization error}~\citep{Bottou:2007} in such cases.
-We leave such study for future work.

-\paragraph{Empirical procedures.} The current formulation of ResMem builds the base DeepNet and $k$NN components sequentially.
+\paragraph{Joint training of $k$NN and DeepNet.} The current formulation of ResMem builds the base DeepNet and $k$NN components sequentially.
 Consequently, the DeepNet is trained completely oblivious to the fact that there is a subsequent $k$NN model that will memorize its residuals.
 A natural direction of future work is to consider the \emph{joint} training of DeepNet and $k$NN, so that the models can dynamically interact during training to determine which portion of label is for DeepNet to learn, and the remaining is for $k$NN to memorize.

+To explore the role of training during the first stage, we re-evaluate the CIFAR-ResNet-8 experiment by stopping DeepNet training at different epochs (Table \ref{table:joint}).

+We can see that when the \#epoch is small, ResMem has a dramatic improvement in accuracy.
+One of the key roles of the first training phase is to learn good representations of the training data so the nearest neighbor retrieval is performed on more meaningful representations.
+This simple experiments suggests that the proposed direction has the potential to dramatically reduce the training time of DeepNet -- while obtaining similar test accuracy with the help of ResMem.

-A potential problem with applying ResMem to classification is the \emph{mis-calibration} of the scorer.
+\paragraph{Calibration of ResMem.} A potential problem with applying ResMem to classification is \emph{scorer mis-calibration}.
 The output of the ResMem prediction vector $f_\alg(x)$~\eqref{eqn:resmem-pred-classification} is not guaranteed to lie on the probability simplex.
 This is not an issue when we only care about the predicted class membership, since we take the argmax of $f_\alg(x)$.
 However, this limitation hinders us to access the \emph{confidence} of the ResMem prediction.
 To remedy this, a possible future work is to consider alternative notions of residual.
 For example, we can do memorization in the logit space instead of the probability space.
 Then, the one-hot encoding of the true label may be replaced by class mean when defining the residual.